survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 ### ESLint Configuration Formats

 _.eslintrc_ supports [JSON5](http://json5.org/) format by default.
-It's a proposed extension to JSON that enables features like commenting and trailing commas.
+It’s a proposed extension to JSON that enables features like commenting and trailing commas.

 ESLint configuration can be written in other formats, such as YAML or JavaScript, as well.
-JSON5 is a good default, though, given it's a good format for other tools to consume.
+JSON5 is a good default, though, given it’s a good format for other tools to consume.

 ## Linting TypeScript With TSLint